a2937/CreateGitReadmeTemplateCommand/README.md

 ## Getting Started

 In order to use this utility, download the master of this repository.
-TO edit these files, use any text editor like Notepad++ or Vim.
+To edit these files, use any text editor like Notepad++ or Vim.

 ### Prerequisites